Swordy777/Finance-Test-Suite-cs50fp/README.md

 # Finance P-set Test Suite (CS50 Final Project assignment)
 > Since my background is in the quality assurance field, I decided that the best way to apply everything I learned was by making a project that would be related to testing.
-My Final Project for [CS50 Course](https://cs50.harvard.edu/x/2023/) is a set of autotests for the last P-set of the course, [Finance](https://cs50.harvard.edu/x/2023/psets/9/finance/).
+My Final Project for [CS50 Course](https://cs50.harvard.edu/x/2023/) is a set of tests for the last P-set of the course, [Finance](https://cs50.harvard.edu/x/2023/psets/9/finance/).

 ## Table of Contents